PragaL15/learn_C/strings/strings.md

 ```
 ---
-47. Remove the first occurance of a word from the string
+47. Remove the first occurance of a word from the string.

 ```c
 #include <stdio.h>